-Peace-building and Youth Interfaith Programmes in the Middle East (with Dr Craig Larkin, King’s College London)
+Peace-building and Youth Interfaith Programmes in Lebanon and Northern Ireland (with Dr Craig Larkin, King’s College London)

 Sectarianism in the contemporary Middle East is often evoked as the predominant explanatory frame, dismissed as an Orientalist phantom, or sought to be reversed for a brighter secular future.
 This research seeks to explore how interfaith youth encounters chart a path between calls for ‘re-confessionalization’ and ‘de-confessionalization’ of the public sphere in divided societies – as they attempt to foster new spaces for pluralistic encounter and religious tolerance.
 While there is a small policy literature and an even smaller academic literature on youth interfaith peacebuilding programmes (Gutkowski, Larkin and Daou 2019 on Lebanon; Duckworth, Albano, Munroe et al 2019 on the US; Liljestrand 2018 on Sweden; Mayblin, Valentine and Andersson 2016 on the UK; Michaelides 2009), the outcomes and impact of these youth programmes have not been assessed in any critical depth.
+Nor have these programmes been considered as one way point along a lifelong journey of faith, religious practices and ethical and political sensibilities for individuals and therefore must be understood in the wider context of the constant flow and flux of lived religiosity and secularity (cf Tweed 2008).
 We hold a grant for this research from the Institute for Middle Eastern Studies, King’s College London.

 The aim of the project is two-fold:

-(1) to enable empirical research on specific youth interfaith programmes and outcomes in Lebanon, Jordan, and Northern Ireland
+(1) to enable empirical research on specific youth interfaith programmes and outcomes in Lebanon and Northern Ireland

 (2) to build towards a large, multi-year research project on youth interfaith peacebuilding programmes in divided societies in the Middle East and Europe and to establish a global network on youth interfaith peacebuilding, under the auspices of the Centre for the Study of Divided Societies, to bring together scholars and practitioners to systematically assess ‘what works’; build a body of dynamic, theoretically-rich scholarship around the topic; and feed into civil society programming.